-CONFLICT OF INTEREST - Attorney who has represented both parties in irreconcilable differences divorce may not subsequently represent one spouse against the other on Petition to modify divorce.
+CONFLICT OF INTEREST - Attorney who has represented one spouse in irreconcilable differences divorce may not subsequently represent the other spouse against the other on Petition to modify divorce.

-The Ethics Committee of the Mississippi State Bar Association has been requested to render an opinion regarding whether or not an attorney who had represented a wife in an irreconcilable divorce could subsequently represent the former husband in a proceeding to modify the child support provisions contained in the original decree.
+The Ethics Committee of The Mississippi Bar has been requested to render an opinion regarding whether or not an attorney who had represented a wife in an irreconcilable divorce could subsequently represent the former husband in a proceeding to modify the child support provisions contained in the original decree.

-Canon 4 of the Code of Professional Responsibility provides that:
+Rule 1.9 of the Mississippi Rules of Professional Conduct (MRPC) provides that:

-In the opinion of the Committee, the representation of the former husband by the same attorney who represented the former wife would be in violation of Canon 4 of the Code of Professional Responsibility.
+In the opinion of the Committee, the representation of the former husband by the same attorney who represented the former wife would be in violation of Rule 1.9, MRPC.